pillarxyz/football-analytics-dashboard/readme.md

 - [ ] Visualizing progressive passes
 - [ ] Keep only events from game normal time, not penalties (penalties will be treated differently)
 - [ ] Add comparative analysis between opposing teams
+- [ ] Add documentation for each visualization and analysis